 Another 395 words(28 lines of text) are included under the topic Early Wentworth Notables in all our PDF Extended History products.

 Some of the Wentworth family moved to Ireland, but this topic is not covered in this excerpt.
 Another 207 words(15 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

-Wentworth Settlers in the United States in the 17th Century
+Wentworth Settlers in United States in the 17th Century

-Wentworth Settlers in the United States in the 19th Century
+Wentworth Settlers in United States in the 19th Century

-Wentworth Settlers in the United States in the 20th Century
+Wentworth Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.